 3. Bring together goals and research to:

-- Even though thought leadership should be accessible to all, every piece should be written for a specific audience.
+- Even though everyone should access thought leadership, you should write each piece for a specific audience.
 Therefore, you need to decide who you are trying to reach.
 If you want to reach niche outlets related to your specific industry, B2B may be the way to go.
 Want to connect with the general population and gain widespread media attention?
 Then it might be best to go with B2C research.

 Develop a content/visibility strategy

 - Decide what areas you will communicate about and what unique angles you will take on those topics

 - Decide where to share your thought leadership – where does your audience look to for inspiration and information?